Leandr0Duar7e/KTH_ME2072/README.md

 ## 15. Risk

-The main risk for *Exam Q&AI* is making sure the AI-generated questions are high-quality and match the exam format.
-If the algorithms don't produce reliable content, users might lose trust in the platform.
-To reduce this risk, we will focus on improving our AI-powered application to ensure it generates exam-like questions with accurate solutions.
+The major risk for Exam Q&AI is ensuring the AI-generated questions are high-quality and accurately reflect the exam format.
+If the algorithms fail to produce reliable content, users may lose trust in the platform.
+To mitigate this, we will focus on refining our AI powered application to ensure they generate exam-like questions with precise solutions.

-We'll target early adopters who are open to AI-driven solutions and use their feedback to improve the product.
-Building a strong community around the platform will be essential.
-Users can give feedback and verify the quality of the questions, creating a cycle of continuous improvement.
-This community-driven approach will help build credibility and trust, as users share their success stories and confirm the effectiveness of the Q&As in real exams.
+We'll target early adopters who are open to AI-driven solutions and leverage their feedback to improve the product.
+Building a strong community around the platform will be crucial.
+Users can provide feedback and validate the quality of the questions, creating a cycle of continuous improvement.
+This community-driven approach will help establish credibility and trust, as users share their success stories and confirm the effectiveness of the Q&As in real exams.

 ## 16. Business Model Canvas